pyca/pyopenssl/CONTRIBUTING.rst

   that they touch.
 - Pull requests are not allowed to break existing tests.
 - Pull requests that introduce features or fix bugs should note those changes in the ``ChangeLog`` text file in the root of the repository.
+They should also document the changes, both in docstrings and in the documentation in the ``doc/`` directory.

 Finally, pull requests must be reviewed before merging.
 This process mirrors the `cryptography code review process`_.
 Everyone can perform